rchsd/Arc3DModelViewer-Public/README.md

 Please report any bugs you encounter and feel free to add any feature requests.

+Version 1.3.2 released on 12 Jun 2026

+	• Added support for touchscreen and single button mouse input.
+	• Improved performance when removing models.
+	• Updated version checker to check for latest version only once per session, if enabled.
+	• Fixed clipping plane slider resetting when window was resized.

+Version 1.3.1 released on 27 Oct 2025

+	• Updated the Unity runtime library to address security vulnerability (CVE-2025-59489).

 Version 1.3.0 released on 28 Feb 2025

 	• Updated error reporting when importing an invalid model.